 We also advise and represent employees during Employment Tribunal proceedings, ensuring their legal rights are protected and working tirelessly to find a positive solution.

-Book a fixed cost initial consultation with our employment law solicitors in Chatham
+Book an initial consultation with our employment law solicitors in Chatham

 We can also offer meetings by Skype for clients who have to travel extensively or who now live abroad.
 In exceptional circumstances, home visits can also be arranged.